International Consulting Program

-From May 21st to June 11th (June 10th for Athens), students will begin the International Consulting Program in Richmond by taking a three-week course.
+From May 20th to June 10th, students will begin the International Consulting Program in Richmond by taking a three-week course.
 The academic content delivered during this pre-trip period will consist of business communication, language/culture/country specific training, and consulting training.
 Students will also have the opportunity to work on a consulting project for a local business with a group of their peers.

 This course is designed to provide students with the necessary tools needed for their international consulting project in their host country.

 Following the pre-trip course in Richmond, students will begin the international course and depart for their host country on the dates listed for each site.
 While abroad, they will work with VCU Business students as well as students from the host university on consulting projects for local or international companies.
 Previous companies students have worked with during their consulting assignments have included Pepsi, UNICEF, OPERA Solutions, high end hotels and restaurants, IT Solutions, start up incubators, local chamber of commerce and local sports teams.

 During students’ time in the host country, they will also have the opportunity to explore the local community and experience the culture through weekend excursions, trips to local museums and other cultural institutions.

 Following the consulting project abroad students will be required to write a final reflection paper of their experience.
 While some students return to Richmond to write their reflections paper, many students opt to continue their travels and write their paper while abroad.

 - Have completed the following courses by the beginning of the program: FIRE 311, Financial Management; SCMA 301, Business Statistics; MKTG 301, Introduction to Marketing.